Straight, wavy, coily, curly. Hair can be described in so many ways, especially for different types of curly hair.

 So what are the different curl types, and what should you look for when wandering the aisles of hair care products?
 Here’s your guide to all the different types of curly hair, from waves to tight coils and everything in between.

 Identifying curl types is a little tricky.
-There are nine different curl types, and each type has its own unique set of characteristics.
+There are nine different curl types, each with unique characteristics.

 Curl type 2 describes wavy hair that typically has a relaxed “S”-shaped curl pattern, which may not be uniform.
 It’s often straighter at the crown and wavier towards the middle.
 Wavy hair is prone to dryness and frizz and may lose curl definition quickly.
 For gorgeous, shiny beach waves, reach for light, curl-enhancing styling products with frizz control and anti-humidity properties.